lightbend-labs/dbuild/docs/src/sphinx/buildOptions.rst

   be applied to all the contained projects.
 Notice that, if the "extra.settings" field of a project contains additional settings, they will not replace this default list, but they will be appended to it.

+sbt-java-options
+  Either a single string, or a possibly empty array of strings.
+It describes the list of Java options used while invoking sbt, in case the default list needs to be tuned.
+Please see the ``java-option`` entry in the sbt-specific options for additional details.
+These settings will be applied to all the projects contained in this build section.
+If ``sbt-java-options`` is specified for a group of projects, and a specific project also contains the option ``java-options``, the project-specific options will be appended at the end of the global ones, and will not replace them.

 extraction-version
   Specifies the version of the compiler that should be used during dependency